 Part 5 (15%): Contributing to Academic Excellence by Mentoring

-Use this section to describe how you enhance our educational mission by serving as a mentor and/or role model to junior faculty, residents, and/or students, and an assessment of the outcomes of mentorship.
+Use this section to describe how you enhance the college’s educational mission by serving as a mentor and/or role model to junior faculty, residents, and/or students, and an assessment of the outcomes of mentorship.
 Describe individuals and groups mentored by category below.
 Indicate, if available, the achievements and accomplishments of mentees.
-List any individual research mentees.
+Include research mentees (whether educational or other forms of researcher mentorship).
 Describe any group mentees, e.g. residency interest groups.
 Examples include:

 When possible, describe the context of your mentoring activity (including number of mentees, duration of mentoring relationships, type of mentoring [assigned advisor, mentoring a research project, overall career mentoring]), the impact your advisor/mentor activities have had on learners, and/or mentee accomplishments and successes related to the mentoring, such as tenure achievement, grants obtained, new courses developed.
-Optional – one or more 1-2 page letters written by advisees or mentees may be included.
+Please use the table below to summarize.